 4. Frankincense Oil

 When most people think of frankincense, their minds go directly to the three wise men.
 For thousands of years, people have turned to frankincense for relief.
 Though many use frankincense for religious purposes and when meditating, it is also helpful in relieving chronic stress and anxiety, reducing inflammation, boosting immunity, and managing pain.
-This oil can be applied topically, ingested, or inhaled.
+This oil can be applied topically or inhaled.
 Frankincense intake should be in moderation due to its potency.
-Many people will mix it with a carrier oil, though it is not necessary.
+It is suggested you mix it with a carrier oil.

 Add 4 drops of frankincense to your bath for a feeling of peace and relaxation.
 Because this oil decreases the appearance of scars, it is favored for wound treatment.
 Mix 2-3 drops of frankincense with an unscented lotion and apply to healing wounds.
 Use caution with applying to broken skin.
 Like eucalyptus and clove, frankincense offers relief from coughing and inflamed nasal passages.
 Mix and match these three oils to find your favorite scent.